dahlia/logtape/docs/manual/formatters.md

 [`timestamp`](#textformatteroptions-timestamp) option of the default text formatter.

+The default is `"date-time-tz"`.

 #### `~AnsiColorFormatterOptions.timestampStyle`

-The text style of the timestamp.
+The ANSI style for the timestamp.  `"dim"` is used by default.

 #### `~AnsiColorFormatterOptions.timestampColor`

-The color of the timestamp.
+The ANSI color for the timestamp.
+No color is used by default.

 #### `~TextFormatterOptions.level`

 The log level format.
 The available options are the same as the [`level`](#textformatteroptions-level) option of the default text formatter.

+The default is `"ABBR"`.

 #### `~AnsiColorFormatterOptions.levelStyle`

-The text style of the log level.
+The ANSI style for the log level.  `"bold"` is used by default.

 #### `~AnsiColorFormatterOptions.levelColors`

-The colors of the log levels.
+The ANSI colors for the log levels.
+The default colors are as follows:

+ -  `"debug"`: `"blue"`
+ -  `"info"`: `"green"`
+ -  `"warning"`: `"yellow"`
+ -  `"error"`: `"red"`
+ -  `"fatal"`: `"magenta"`

 #### `~TextFormatterOptions.category`

 The separator between the category names.
+Behaves the same as the [`category`](#textformatteroptions-category) option of the default text formatter.

+The default separator is `"·"`.

 #### `~AnsiColorFormatterOptions.categoryStyle`

-The text style of the category.
+The ANSI style for the category.  `"dim"` is used by default.

 #### `~AnsiColorFormatterOptions.categoryColor`

-The color of the category.
+The ANSI color for the category.
+No color is used by default.

 #### `~TextFormatterOptions.value`

 The format of the embedded values.
+Behaves the same as the [`value`](#textformatteroptions-value) option of the default text formatter.

 #### `~TextFormatterOptions.format`

 How those formatted parts are concatenated.
+Behaves the same as the [`format`](#textformatteroptions-format) option of the default text formatter.

 #### Text styles